Junecran/MA1805-portfolio/03 Multiples/README.md

 - make the mouse increase blinking speed
 - colour of eye changes each blink, show more emotions
+- add the resize canvsa to other projects

 ## Extra code comments